 Butter vs Shortening in pie crusts: The debate

 - Butter makes your crust taste good (be sure to use unsalted)

 - Shortening (like Crisco) makes your crust flaky

 - Use half butter and half shortening to get the best of both worlds!

-- Need a vegan?
+- Need a vegan crust?
 You can use all vegan butter or shortening in place of the butter.
-The butter flavored shortening is a great vegan alternative.
-Coconut oil tends to melt quickly so isn’t the best option.
+The butter-flavored shortening is a great vegan alternative.
+Coconut oil tends to melt quickly so this isn’t the best option.

 Once you’ve mixed the flour and salt together, it’s time to cut in the fat.
-Add your butter and shortening and chop them down into marble-sized pieces.
+Add the cold butter and shortening and chop them down into marble-sized pieces.
 There are a few ways to do this.

 - A pastry cutter

 - Two knives - hold one in each hand, cross them, and then pull them away from each other